tbang-350/Lawyer-Gemini-Test/README.md

-# Lexis Reminder - Court Appointment Tracker
+# Lexis Reminder - Court Appointment Tracker (SaaS Concept)

-This is a Next.js application designed as a "Lexis Reminder" tool for law firms to track court appointments, manage lawyers, and view key statistics.
+This is a Next.js application designed as a "Lexis Reminder" tool.
+It's evolving into a SaaS concept where law firms can track court appointments, manage lawyers, and view key statistics.
 It's built using Next.js, React, ShadCN UI components, Tailwind CSS, and is set up for potential AI integration with Genkit.

 **This project was prototyped with the assistance of Firebase Studio's AI coding partner.**

+## Application Structure

+*   **Landing Page (`/`):** A public-facing page describing the Lexis Reminder service with "Login" and "Get Started" options.
+*   **Dashboard (`/dashboard`):** The main application interface accessible after "login" (currently simulated by navigation).
+This is where users manage appointments and view data.
+*   **Settings Page (`/settings`):** A page (accessible from the dashboard header) for managing firm details and lawyers (currently using mock data and local state).

-## Current Features
+## Current Features (Dashboard & Settings)

-*   **Dashboard View:**
+*   **Dashboard View (`/dashboard`):**
     *   **Statistics Cards:** Displaying counts for total appointments, upcoming appointments, completed appointments, and the number of onboarded attorneys.
     *   **Interactive Calendar:** Allows users to select dates to view appointments.
 Days with appointments are marked.
     *   **Upcoming Appointments List:** Shows the next few upcoming appointments with quick details.
     *   **Data Visualizations:**
         *   Bar chart showing the number of appointments assigned per lawyer.
         *   Pie chart illustrating the distribution of upcoming vs. completed appointments.
-*   **Appointment Management:**
+*   **Appointment Management (Dashboard):**
     *   Add new appointments with details like title, date, time, description, court name, case number, client name, and assigned lawyer.
     *   View detailed information for appointments on a selected date.
     *   Edit existing appointment details.
     *   Delete appointments with a confirmation step.
-    *   (Conceptual) Set reminder preferences for appointments (days before, time on day).
+    *   (Conceptual) Set reminder preferences for appointments (days before, time on day), and see a "Scheduled" status.
 *   **Settings Page (`/settings`):**
     *   **Firm Details:** (Mock) Interface to manage the law firm's name, address, phone, and email.
     *   **Lawyer Management:** (Mock) Interface to add new lawyers and view/remove existing ones.